 |Dismissing-avoidant||Positive||Negative||uncomfortable with closeness and overly selfreliant|

-A parent’s working model patterns, especially the insecure ones, tend to be passed on to their offspring5.
+A parent’s working model patterns, especially the insecure attachment system, tend to be passed on to their offspring.5

-Researchers have found that children have a history of secure attachment at one year old have more adaptive interactions with parents, peers, and teachers.
+Researchers have found that children with a history of secure attachment at one year old have more adaptive interactions with parents, peers, and teachers.

-This maltreated-maltreating cycle is the most striking examples of how internal working model formed in early childhood is carried forward and reenacted in subsequent relationships7.
+This maltreated-maltreating cycle is the most striking example of how IWMs formed in early attachment relationships are carried forward and reenacted in subsequent relationships.7

 - 2.Pietromonaco PR, Barrett LF.
 The Internal Working Models Concept: What do we Really know about the Self in Relation to Others?
 Review of General Psychology.
-Published online June 2000:155-175. doi:10.1037/1089-26126.96.36.199
+Published online June 2000:155-175. doi:10.1037/1089-2622.214.171.124

 - 4.Bartholomew K, Horowitz LM.
 Attachment styles among young adults: A test of a four-category model.
 Journal of Personality and Social Psychology.
 1991;61(2):226-244.